jzlosman/Simple-JS-Web-Scraper-Queue/README.md

 ## In-Queue vs Processed Response

 `queueId`, `url`, and `links.status` will not change.

-These are the important properties that will differ between an in-queue response and a processed response.
+The following properties that will differ between an in-queue response and a processed response:

 | Property | In-Queue Value | Processed Value | Description |
 | -------- | -------------- | ----------- | ------- |